 The CTSI-CN's Biostatistics, Epidemiology, and Research Design (BERD) module provides funds to support statistical consultation, analysis, and proposal development.
-The CTSI-CN Biostatistics, Epidemiology, and Research Design (BERD) module includes the Children's National Health System Division of Biostatistics and Study Methodology (DBSM) and The George Washington University Biostatistics and Epidemiology Consulting Service (BECS).
+The CTSI-CN Biostatistics, Epidemiology, and Research Design (BERD) module includes the Children's National Hospital Division of Biostatistics and Study Methodology (DBSM) and George Washington University Biostatistics and Epidemiology Consulting Service (BECS).
 The team of faculty and staff also support the education component of BERD through courses, seminars and online presentations.
 The Co-Directors of BERD are James Bost, PhD, Division Chief of DBSM, and Sam Simmens, PhD, Director of BECS.

 To learn more about specific service options please visit the following: